cncf/toc/reviews/sandbox/2023/2023-k8gb-annual.md

 <!-- Do you think that your project meets the criteria for incubation? -->

-Currently, we have two [publicly confirmed](https://github.com/k8gb-io/k8gb/blob/master/ADOPTERS.md) adoption cases(+1 in 2023!), so we do not meet all the adoption criteria for the [incubating](https://github.com/cncf/toc/blob/main/process/graduation_criteria.md#incubating-stage) stage yet.
+Currently, we have 3 [publicly confirmed](https://github.com/k8gb-io/k8gb/blob/master/ADOPTERS.md) adoption cases(+2 in 2023!).

-The goal is to continue gathering the community around the project and get publicly available adopters.
-Most probably, we will be able to reach the threshold next year.
+According to the [incubating criteria](https://github.com/cncf/toc/blob/main/process/graduation_criteria.md#incubating-stage), we **do** meet all requirements for the Incubation.

 ## Project Links